-- Large arrow: current direction of travel.
+- Large arrow: current direction of travel. - Street name of the currently traveled street.

 - Small arrow: indicates the next change of direction.

 - Intersection view.

 - Lane information.

 - Traffic information.

 - Distance to the next change of direction.

 - Street name of the next change of direction.